Alexa to add voices of your deceased loved ones

 Prasad said one thing that surprises him about Alexa is “the companionship relationship we have with it.”

-“In this companionship rule, human attributes like empathy and affect are key to building trust,” Prasad said.
+“In this companionship rule, human attributes like empathy and effect are key to building trust,” Prasad said.

 Prasad said the voice will enable “lasting personal relationships.”